-Hepatitis A (ages 2 to 18): A two-dose series given between 12 and 23 months, with 6 to 18 months between doses.
-If you or your child has never had this vaccine, talk to your doctor about catching up.
+Hepatitis A (ages 2 to 18): Minimum of 6 months required between the two doses.
+If you or your child has not had this vaccine before, talk to your doctor about a catch-up vaccine.

-Hepatitis B: The first dose should be given within 24 hours of birth.
-Children may receive an extra dose (four-dose series) at 4 months if the combination vaccine is used after initial dose.
-Individuals over 60 should discuss potential vaccination with their doctor.
+Hepatitis B: The first dose should be given within 24 hours of birth if the birth was outside of a hospital.
+Children may receive an extra dose (four-dose series) at 4 months if the combination vaccine is used after the birth dose.
+Individuals aged 60 and older should discuss potential vaccination with their doctor.

-Rotavirus (RV): Consists of a two- or three-dose series (depending on the brand of vaccine used).
+Rotavirus (RV): Receive a two-dose or three-dose series (depending on the brand of vaccine used).

-Tdap (children through adults): If you or your child (age 7 or older) never received this vaccine, talk to your doctor about a catch-up vaccine.
+Tdap (children through adults): If you or your child (age 7 or older) never received this vaccine, talk to the doctor about a catch-up vaccine.